AronToYou/wavgen/docs/source/how-to/define.rst

 Overview
 ========

-The :mod:`~wavgen.waveform` module was designed to be extensible.
+The :mod:`~wavgen.waveform_base` module was designed to be extensible.
 By leveraging polymorphism, we can coerce a uniformity in treatment across various waveform types.
 The resulting framework furnishes **Users** with (virtually) painless procedure to define custom parameterized waveforms which cooperate with the core routines for AWG interaction & :doc:`parallel processing <../info/parallel>`.